sourcegraph/sourcegraph-public-snapshot/doc/admin/observability/alert_solutions.md

 	- Confirm that `docker ps` shows the `frontend-internal` container is healthy.
 	- Check `docker logs repo-updater` for logs indicating request failures to `frontend` or `frontend-internal`.

-# repo-updater: container_restarts

-**Descriptions:**

-- _repo-updater: 1+ container restarts every 5m by instance_ (`warning_repo-updater_container_restarts`)

-**Possible solutions:**

-- **Kubernetes:**
-	- Determine if the pod was OOM killed using `kubectl describe pod repo-updater` (look for `OOMKilled: true`) and, if so, consider increasing the memory limit in the relevant `Deployment.yaml`.
-	- Check the logs before the container restarted to see if there are `panic:` messages or similar using `kubectl logs -p repo-updater`.
-- **Docker Compose:**
-	- Determine if the pod was OOM killed using `docker inspect -f '{{json .State}}' repo-updater` (look for `"OOMKilled":true`) and, if so, consider increasing the memory limit of the repo-updater container in `docker-compose.yml`.
-	- Check the logs before the container restarted to see if there are `panic:` messages or similar using `docker logs repo-updater` (note this will include logs from the previous and currently running container).

 # repo-updater: container_memory_usage

 **Descriptions:**